orescek/m5stackprojects/README.md

 Benefits:
 - We are more global warming aware so we save on paper, pencils, sharpeners, printer toners and so on.
+- no distraction from other apps.
+- maybe kids safe
 - It saves time searching for math problems.
 - Low power device so no more high bills printing your stuff
 - You can justify your buy to your partner